Opal: Multimodal Image Generation for News Illustration: Introduction

 \end{itemize}

-We end by discussing how large language model prompted keywords can visually anchor and structure exploration with text-to-image AI, how such technologies can benefit the process of illustrators, and how users can systematically experiment and get system feedback to understand generative AI capabilities.
+We end by discussing how large language models can structure exploration with text-to-image AI, how such technologies can augment rather than replace the process of illustrators, and how users can systematically experiment to understand generative AI capabilities.